Inbound vs Outbound Sales: Which One Should You Focus On?

 And keep reading after you finish!

-Beneath the video, we’ll unpack the pros and cons of both strategies, show you how to set up your sales team (depending on which method you pick), and how to track the whole process to make sure you stay in line with your sales goals.
+Beneath the video, we’ll unpack the pros and cons of both strategies, show you how to set up your sales team (depending on which method you pick), and track the whole process to make sure you stay in line with your sales goals.

 Let’s dive in by first explaining the difference between these two sales strategies.

-The easiest way to imagine what an inbound sale looks like is to think about what an already interested prospect would do to find your products and buy from you.
+The easiest way to understand what an inbound sale looks like is to think about what an already interested prospect would do to find your products and buy from you.

 Think: How would your dream customer organically find your business?
-Would they search, “best invoicing software for freelancers,” read the first article on Google, and buy the software recommended in the post?
+Would they search, “best invoicing software for freelancers”, read the first article on Google, and buy the software recommended in the post?